Menu

 Back to Top Nav

-The Nelson A. Rockefeller Center supports an annual competitive research grant program open to tenured and tenure-track Dartmouth faculty for research on public policy issues relevant to the social sciences.
+The Nelson A. Rockefeller Center supports a biannual competitive research grant program open to tenured and tenure-track Dartmouth College faculty for research on public policy issues relevant to the Rockefeller Center (e.g., healthcare, education, the environment, poverty, social policy, economic policy) as well as on other research topics in the social sciences.

-For all grants, the project director must be a tenured or tenure-track member of a department reporting to the associate dean for the social sciences.
-Faculty from other departments or programs in the Arts & Sciences must obtain prior approval from the Rockefeller Center director before applying.
+For all grants, the Project Director (PD) must be a tenured or tenure-track member of a department reporting to the Associate Dean for the Social Sciences.
+Faculty from other departments or programs in the Arts & Sciences must obtain prior approval from the Rockefeller Center Director before applying.
 Visiting faculty members are not eligible.
 Collaborators may be Dartmouth faculty or scholars from other institutions.
 If collaborators reside at other institutions, evidence of cost sharing in the research project should be presented.
+Faculty with an active grant may not receive a second grant unless existing funds will be spent prior to the award period of the second grant.